Social Data Science

 Other designs for observational data

-• Instrumental variable
+• Instrumental variable, synthetic control

-• Shared goal: imputing the counterfactual using appropriate the design
+• Shared goal: imputing the counterfactual using the appropriate design

 Takeaways